Khongchai/dynamic_routes/README.md

 }
 ```

-And then, in the pages that are included in the array (the "participating" pages).
+And then in the pages that are included in the array (the "participating" pages):

 ```dart
 class SomeWidget extends StatefulWidget with DynamicRoutesParticipator{